dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 </div>

 ## Logging in with multi-factor authentication {#login}
-When multi-factor protection is enabled, you must perform a second verification step each time you log in with your email and password.
-The second verification step can be done with an authentication method you have enabled, such as an authenticator application or a security key.
+When multi-factor protection is enabled, you must perform a second verification step each time you log in with your username and password.
+The second verification step can be done with an authentication method you have enabled, such as one-time passwords or security keys.

 <div class="section-steps" markdown="1">
-##### Using an authenticator application
+##### Using a one-time password

-1. Log in to DNSimple with your email address and password.
+1. Log in to DNSimple with your username and password.

-1. If the credentials are correct, you'll see a multi-factor authentication window which may look different depending on whether you also have a security key enabled.
+1. If the credentials are correct, you'll see a 2-Step Verification window which may look different depending on whether you also have a security key enabled.

-    If you have both an authenticator application and a security key enabled as multi-factor authentication methods, click "Use one-time password" to use an authenticator application for the second verification step.
+    If you also have a security key enabled as a multi-factor authentication method, it will be the default authentication method displayed.
+Click "Use one-time password" to switch to using a one-time password for the second verification step.

     ![Multi-factor authentication](/files/mfa-login-use-one-time-password.png)

-    If you only have an authenticator application enabled, you will see the following multi-factor authentication window immediately:
+    If you do not have security keys enabled, you will see the following 2-Step Verification window immediately:

     ![Multi-factor authentication](/files/mfa-login-authenticator.png)

-1. Use your authenticator app to generate a verification code, paste the verification code into the form and submit to complete the 2-step login verification process.
+1. Use your one-time password authenticator app to generate a verification code, paste the verification code into the form and submit to complete the 2-step login verification process.

 <note>
 The verification code automatically expires every 30 seconds.
 If the expiration is close to five seconds or less, you should wait for the next verification code to limit the possibility of an authentication failure.